hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    The queries per second (QPS) of authoritative servers will decrease due to computational overhead when processing DNS requests for zones containing higher NSEC3 iteration counts.
-The table (Appendix C) below shows the drop in QPS for various iteration counts.
+The table below shows the drop in QPS for various iteration counts.

-Hardaker & Dukhovni      Expires 4 November 2022                [Page 9]

-Internet-Draft                    title                         May 2022

    | Iterations | QPS [% of 0 iterations QPS] |
    |------------+-----------------------------|